TrevorOtterson/new_portfolio/README.md

 ABOUT ME

 <img src="./images/about.jpg" alt="About Me Page" width="300"/>
 In this page I put an image of me and information about me in a personal page and set it as my home screen.
 I then created a container and put rows and columns inside the container to create spacing between the picture and my text.
 I floated the picture to the left so the text would wrap when the screen got smaller.
+I was able to load in functioning favicons that take you to my social accounts, and resume.
+They have hovering text when you cursor goes over the icon incase you aren't familiar with the logos.

 PORTFOLIO

 <img src="./images/portfolio.jpg" alt="Portfolio Page" width="300"/>
 I used the same template as my about me page and inside the container I put pictures to represent my portfolio and spaced them out using bootstraps grid system with rows and colums.
 I used line breaks to create space between them vertically.
 In the css file I made the pictures change position when the window size got to a certain width and height.
+Each picture is a clickable link that takes you to my project url referenced in the photo.

 CONTACT